NikkiFreemann/NikkiFreemann/README.md

 <div align="center">

- Hi, please only call me nikki if you dont know me, or if were not close ^_^
+ hi, please only call me nikki if you dont know me, or if were not close ^_^
 - Im mexican american
 - if u want me to stay on allnight/all day pls tell me !! i usually go to bed at 10pm mst and turn my pc off -_- if u want me to stay fr just ask me to stay, i will
-- i use this github for other ponies and not only obsessio, ok.
 - everyones favorite mentally ill werewolf
   - i selfship with nikki freeman, and im nonsharing!! doubles pls dni i will cry. i have been selfshipping with nikki freeman since 6/17/2026<3.
 I yumeship with both prewish nikki, and wish nikki !!
-  - 6/25/2026 with sarah harper !! um so sarah x nikki made me so sick that i started yumeshipping w both og them.. um im in na poly yumeship w them ok,, doubles dni..
-  - im single !!! umyes if you like me hmu im lonely /hj
+  - 6/25/2026 with sarah harper !! i die in anger kayla this is your fault i selfship with the bpth of them!!
-  - i use she / they, im intersex and im a chapstick lesbian!!
+  - i use she / they, im intersex and im a chapstick lesbian!! im also single but thats something else
   - im always up to rp lowk.. add my discord - @milliesaxe
   - ask for socials, ill love to give you them !! but 99% of them are milliesaxe of some sort ;p
  -  Nikki Freeman X Sarah Harper int freely pls . .
 Nikki Freeman X Baron (BEAR) Bailey iwec . . nikki freeman  x ian iwec